When your fears subside and shadows still remain | 1995-1996 diary

 Or I would have been, if I had been successful.

+I lay on the bed in my bra and my jeans.
 He sat in the window sill, also wearing jeans.
 Bare feet, bare chest.

 He was smoking a cigarette and blew his smoke out the window, because he knew I was trying to quit.

 He was entirely at ease being exactly where he was, one hand on his strong thigh, his elbow bent outwards.
+He smiled at me and blinked his eyes at me, that reassuring gesture I only know from my cats.

 Nothing had happened, and yet everything had changed.